Keep the Trail Access info current...

 The Alpine National Park is a national park located in the Central Highlands and Alpine regions of Victoria, Australia.
 The 646,000-hectare national park is located northeast of Melbourne.
 It is the largest National Park in Victoria, and covers much of the higher areas of the Great Dividing Range in Victoria, including Victoria's highest point, Mount Bogong at 1,986 metres and the associated subalpine woodland and grassland of the Bogong High Plains.
 The park's north-eastern boundary is along the border with New South Wales, where it abuts the Kosciuszko National Park.

-From Mansfield follow the Mt Buller Road for 32km to Mirimbah.
+From Mansfield follow the Mount Buller Road for 32km to Mirimbah.
 Turn left and continue up the Mount Stirling Road for 9km to Telephone Box Junction.
 Keep right on Circuit Road and continue over Howqua Gap to the Bindaree turnoff (60km from Mansfield).
 Follow Bindaree Road down to the Howqua Valley.
 Turn left and after 200m you will arrive at the Upper Howqua Camping Area.

 Max elevation: 1733 m